 This blog post will examine various positions and their functions in the industry.
 We’ll discuss the positions of the goalkeeper, defender, midfielder, and forwards and provide suggestions for all players looking to advance their abilities in each.

 The only player permitted to use their hands on the field is the goalkeeper, who serves as the final line of defense for the soccer team.
-Their primary responsibility is to prevent the opposing team from scoring by making saves or deflecting shots out of bounds.
+Their major duty is to preserve a clean sheet by preventing goals from being scored by the other side.
+They do this by making saves or by diverting shots out of the playing area.

 To succeed in this position, a goalkeeper must possess various abilities, including agility, quick reflexes, and decision-making capacity.
 To position themselves effectively, they must also be able to read the game and predict the movements of their opponents.